w-decker/w-decker.github.io/about.md

 # About Me!

-I am an incoming Ph.D. student at the Georgia Institute of Technology in the [Language, Intelligence and Thought (LIT) Lab](https://www.language-intelligence-thought.net/), where I will work with [Prof. Anna (Anya) Ivanova](https://psychology.gatech.edu/people/anna-ivanova) in the School of Psychology.
+I am a Ph.D. student at the Georgia Institute of Technology in the [Language, Intelligence and Thought (LIT) Lab](https://www.language-intelligence-thought.net/), where I work with [Prof. Anna (Anya) Ivanova](https://psychology.gatech.edu/people/anna-ivanova) in the School of Psychology.

 I am interested in language and intelligence in the minds and brains of humans and machines.
 What/how do neural mechanisms allow us to accrue knowledge of our world?
 How can neuroscience influence the architecture of artificial neural networks?
 What can AI tell us about language in the brain?
 These are a few core themes of my research interests.